Enhancing Generalization and Scalability for Multi-Objective Optimization with Population Pre-Training: Experiments

+We employ the Inverted Generational Distance (IGD)~\citep{RN98} and Hypervolume (HV)~\citep{1583625} metrics to rigorously assess the convergence and diversity of algorithms addressing complex MOPs.
+The IGD metric quantifies the convergence quality of solutions by measuring the average distance from a reference set to the obtained solutions, with lower values indicating superior convergence performance.
+The HV metric evaluates the diversity and dominance of a solution set by calculating the volume of the objective space collectively dominated by those solutions, where a larger HV signifies better overall performance.

-Firstly, we test the fine-evolution performance of the PET model on different problems of the same set.
-Each algorithm is run 20 times independently, and the Wilcoxon rank-sum~\cite{Haynes2013} is used to compare the statistical results obtained at a significance level of 0.05.
-In the tables, (+/-/=) indicate that compared algorithms perform significantly better, significantly worse, or indifferent compared to the PET, respectively, from a statistically meaningful sense.
+Each algorithm is run 20 times independently, and the Wilcoxon rank-sum~\citep{Haynes2013} is used to compare the statistical results obtained at a significance level of 0.05.
+In the tables, (+/-/=) indicate that compared algorithms perform significantly better, significantly worse, or indifferent compared to the PPM, respectively, in a statistically meaningful sense.